 At the meeting of 03 August 2017, I was provided with a list of 11 patients who had attended privately, had been added to the waiting list and had been admitted after a short time frame.
 I was surprised to find that another two TURP patients had been added to the list, as I was certain that only nine patients had been admitted for TURP during 2016, having previously attended privately.
 Upon review, it was evident that the new list provided on 03 August 2017 contained only three patients who had TURP performed during 2016, the remaining eight patients having other diagnostic or surgical procedures performed.
 I then reviewed all 46 patients who had TURP performed during 2016.
 This figure included the 9 patients who had previously attended privately and 37 who had not.
-The mean time on waiting list for the nine patients was 219 days.
+The mean time on waiting list for the nine patients who had attended privately was 202 days whilst the mean time for the remaining 37 patients was 219 days.
 In fact, 5 (56%) of those who attended privately had waited more than 100 days while 14 (38%) of the remaining 37 patients had done so.